Kristinebjorgan/kristinebjorgan/README.md

 # Hello, I'm Kristine Bjørgan Østby 👋

-I'm a Front-End Development student, currently living in Portugal and studying in my second year.
+I'm a Front-End Development student, currently in Portugal and studying in my second year.
 I'm originally from Norway, and at age 32, I've found a true passion in coding and design.

 ## About Me 🌱
 My journey into front-end development began just a year ago, but it has been a whirlwind of discovery and creativity.
 I am deeply passionate about crafting aesthetic designs that offer sublime functionality.
 My goal is to create digital experiences that are not only visually appealing but also intuitive and empowering for users.